+Whilst no evidence was presented of a consolidated Health Board Duty Holder Matrix, NHS Fife have included some relevant information in other documentation.
 The Project Execution Plan (PEP) and Outline Business Case (OBC) documents have been provided evidencing governance structure, roles and responsibilities, duty holders and relevant experience and competency for key NHS Fife individuals.
 Both documents are noted in draft format and remain incomplete.
-Both documents contain reference to supporting appendices which are not evidenced.
+Both documents contain reference to supporting appendices which were not provided as part of the KSAR (they were noted as being blank within the documents provided).